Sharcoux/slider/README.md

 The component is probably too narrow.
 Increase the height of the component to ensure a correct touch area

+## Slider V10

+### Changelog V 10.0.0:

+ * Fix the implementation of the `CustomMark` optional component.
+It had a wrong size and wrong position
+ * Use a size of 1px for the thumb container because 0 was breaking accessibility

 ## Slider V9

 ### Changelog V 9.1.0: